iltommi/qdb-documentation/source/tutorials/tut_quick.rst

 Without a configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Download the appropriate **server** for your platform (FreeBSD, Linux or Windows) from quasardb download site.
+Download the appropriate **server** for your platform (FreeBSD, Linux or Windows) from `quasardb download site <https://www.quasardb.net/-Get->`_.
 All download information is in your welcome e-mail.

 #.
 Install the server